 Whether you fancy yourself as a master cook, or a beginner, the idea of coming home and cooking yourself a thick, juicy steak is still as exciting.

-If you’ve cooked steak before you’re probably aware that there are a variety of factors that can influence how your steak is going to taste: seasoning, the way it’s cooked, the cut of meat, just to name a few.
+If you’ve cooked steak before, you’re probably aware that there are a variety of factors that can influence your steak’s flavor.

 Do I Need To Use Oil?